To be submitted (1)

 N. Kasmi, L. Papadopoulos, Y. Chebbi, G.Z.
 Papageorgiou, D.N.
 Bikiaris*.
 Effective and facile solvent-free synthesis route to novel biobased monomers from vanillic acid: structure–thermal property relationships of sustainable polyesters.
-Submitted in Polymer Degradation and Stability.
+Polymer Degradation and Stability.
 2020.
+LINK

 B. Quienne, N. Kasmi, R. Dieden, S. Caillol, Y. Habibi*.
 Isocyanate-free fully biobased star polyester-urethanes: synthesis and thermal properties.
 Biomacromolecules, 2020, 21, 1943-1951.
 LINK (CiteScore “2018”: 5.65)